Exercise After Knee Replacement: A Comprehensive Guide

 5. Glute Squeezes

-Helps stabilize the hip and knee during walking.
-Squeeze your buttock muscles for 5 seconds and relax.
+These help stabilize the hip and knee during walking.
+Squeeze your buttock muscles for 5 seconds and then relax.

-These simple but vital movements improve blood flow, reduce pain, and prepare your knee for more advanced exercise after knee replacement.
+These simple yet vital movements improve blood flow, reduce pain, and prepare your knee for more advanced exercise after knee replacement.

 Intermediate Exercise After Knee Replacement (Weeks 2–6)

-Once your pain and swelling reduce and your knee starts bending 90–110 degrees, you can safely move to the next stage.
+Once pain and swelling decrease and the knee begins bending 90–110 degrees, patients can safely progress to the next stage.

 1. Seated Knee Bends